Onit Documentation

 And that’s it!
 All simple stuff, right?

 Not exactly.
-Security is a critical component of any system, and one that should be carefully designed, configured, tested, and maintained.
-Hopefully this tutorial has provided a quick and dirty overview of the security tools that you have available in Onit.
+Security is a critical system component that should be carefully designed, configured, tested, and maintained.
+Hopefully, this tutorial has provided a quick and dirty overview of the security tools available on Onit.

-To put everything that you’ve learned here into action, we recommend starting small and simple.
-Creating a test user, pick a basic layer of security mentioned above, define your use-case upfront, and then set out to achieve it.
+We recommend starting small and simple to put everything you’ve learned here into action.
+Creating a test user, pick a basic layer of security mentioned above, define your use case upfront, and then set out to achieve it.
 As you master one security layer, move on to the next one.
-Before you know it, you’ll have a robust security design that accomplishes what you need.
+Before you know it, you’ll have a robust security design that accomplishes your needs.
 Good luck!

 Previous Article App Builder Best Practices